atulkum/sequence_prediction/README.md

-# Various BERT and BiLSTM based model for NER
+# Various BERT-CRF and BiLSTM-CRF based model for NER

 ## TO-DO
 ### Datset